 The rear engine compartment top plate is missing on this tank, providing us with a top-down view of a mounted engine.
 The large exhaust pipes in the center of the image emerge from the exhaust collector rings on each side of the engine, and the pot-like crankcase breather can be seen perched atop the engine between the exhaust pipes.
 The right-hand exhaust collector ring serviced four cylinders, while the left-hand unit took care of the other five.
 The pipes outside the exhaust pipes chute air from the intake behind the turret to the air cleaners mounted on the hull rear.
 The right-hand primary booster coil can be seen below the right-side exhaust pipe, and has shielded wires attaching it to the right-hand magneto.
 Shielded wires on the opposite side of the engine reveal the presence of the left-hand booster coil, though it is hidden by this same exhaust pipe.
 The exhaust pipe for the auxiliary generator can just be seen between the left-hand main engine exhaust pipe and air inlet pipe near the top of the image.
 (Picture courtesy Pete Sheppard, via TankNet.)

 This tank is fitted with spaced-out suspension that allowed extended track end connectors to be installed on both the outer and inner sides of the track.
 Spacers were welded to the hull that moved the tank's suspension outwards by 4.5" (11cm), which allowed the 3.5625" (9.0479cm) end connectors to clear the tank hull.
 With both sets of extended end connectors installed, the track width was increased to 23.6875" (60.1663cm), and ground pressure decreased to ~10psi (.702 kg/cm²).
 In August 1944, pilots of tanks with these suspension spacers were designated with an -E9 suffix (e.g., M4A1E9), and production of 1000 kits each for field modification and for application to tanks returned for rebuilding was authorized in early 1945.
+The kits and end connectors added 1360lb (617kg) to the tanks, and installation required 326 man-hours and at least two skilled welders.
 This rear view shows to good effect the extra track width provided by the extended end connectors.
 Note the wider fenders that came equipped with stanchions that attached to the side of the hull.
 Between the engine air cleaners is a late-production exhaust deflector, more details of which are provided here.
 A folding blanket rack is mounted on the hull rear plate above the exhaust deflector.
 (Photo by Richard S. Eshleman.)

 The layout of the rear of the M4A2 is shown here.
 The rear plate reaches below the sponsons, and bolts form a "T" on the rear plate.
 The exhaust deflector is below the rear plate between the idler wheels, and the track adjusting wrench is stowed on the rear plate.
 (Picture from TM 9-731B Medium Tank M4A2.)